 The Hurricanes, led by coaching legend Jimmy Johnson, were certainly not that same team.

 The weather was relentless.
-Many tried to fight back with whatever they could find, but nary a fan or player would emerge dry that day.
+Many tried to fight back with whatever they could find, but not a fan or player emerged dry that day.

 Jimmy Johnson used the dreary weather to his advantage, relentlessly pressing the Tiger defense to a pulp.
-By the second quarter, many fans had piled out.
-But dozens stayed.
-It is a mesmerizing experience to watch men fight with every fiber of their being, against both their enemy and their environment.
+Many fans had piled out by the second quarter, but dozens stayed.
+It is a mesmerizing experience to watch men fight with every fiber of their being, against their enemy and their environment.

 Mesmerizing as it was, the Tigers would still lose that game 44-3, the worst loss LSU had suffered in four decades.

-While rain in Death Valley may be held as a symbol of bad luck, the Tigers have also been quite adept at seizing victories in the midst of Mother Nature’s fury.
+While rain in Death Valley may be a symbol of bad luck, the Tigers have also been quite adept at seizing victories in the midst of Mother Nature’s fury.

 In 1984, the Tigers traveled to Legion Field to play Alabama.
-LSU had not yet developed their deep hatred towards the Tide yet, but they still remained one of the toughest games of the season.
-It looked to be no different that year, despite a rocky start, Alabama was in the top 10, while LSU remained bubbling under.
+LSU had not yet developed its deep hatred towards the Tide, but it still remained one of the toughest games of the season.
+It looked to be no different that year, despite a rocky start, Alabama was in the top 10, while LSU remained outside.

 When both teams took the field, the skies were clear.
-In the first half, both teams played fairly well, each capturing a touchdown.
+Both teams played fairly well in the first half, each capturing a touchdown.
 By about midway through the second quarter, LSU had taken the lead.

 Going into the second half, LSU stopped Alabama’s first drive, taking the ball into the end zone after a critical special teams blunder led to a blocked punt.
 However, Tiger coach Bill Arnsparger made the confusing call to go for two, which expectedly failed, leaving LSU leading 16-14.